 1-3 hours.
 Supervised experience in the discipline including internships and practica required for professional programs.
 This introductory experience must have an on-site supervisor and/or a departmental instructor overseeing, designing, and evaluating the content of the course.
-Prerequisite: instructor's permission.

 ENGM 285 Selected Topics